 Feature comparison: Canon 6D vs Fujifilm X-T1

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the X-T1 has an electronic viewfinder (2360k dots), while the 6D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the X-T1 offers a wider field of view (100%) than the one in the 6D (97%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the X-T1 has a higher magnification (0.77x vs 0.71x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 6D and Fujifilm X-T1 along with similar information for a selection of comparators.

 One feature that is present on the 6D, but is missing on the X-T1 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.